 Sick leave is earned at a rate of 3.08 hours every two weeks, or 10 days per year.
 Unused sick leave may be carried over from year to year, up to a maximum of 18 days.
 In November of each year, employees are reimbursed for all accumulated unused sick leave above the maximum.
-Sick leave payouts were \$1.7 and \$1.8 million in November 2017 and 2016, respectively.
+Sick leave payouts were \$1.7 million in both November 2018 and 2017.